 Clean the World is graciously supported by contributions from individuals and organizations, through Hospitality Recycling Program fees, in-kind donations and fundraising events.
 Since our inception, we have accepted in-kind donations of more than \$15 million.
 More than 92% of our cash donations and program fees go directly into program operations.
-Clean the World has 5,000 hotel partners, including Marriott International, Starwood Hotels and Resorts, Hyatt Hotels, Caesars Entertainment, Sands Las Vegas, Hilton Hotels & Resorts, InterContinental Hotels Group, Carlson Rezidor Hotel Group, Mandarin Oriental Hotel Group, Marriott Vacation Club, Best Western International, Wyndham, and the Walt Disney Resorts.
+Clean the World has over 8,000 hotel partners, including Marriott International, Hyatt Hotels, Caesars Entertainment, Sands Las Vegas, Hilton Hotels & Resorts, InterContinental Hotels Group, Carlson Rezidor Hotel Group, Mandarin Oriental Hotel Group, Marriott Vacation Club, Best Western International, Wyndham, and the Walt Disney Resorts.